corda/corda/docs/source/corda-configuration-file.rst

   *Default:* 1024

-compatibilityZoneURL
+compatibilityZoneURL (deprecated)
-  The root address of Corda compatibility zone network management services, it is used by the Corda node to register with the network and obtain Corda node certificate, (See :doc:`permissioning` for more information.) and also used by the node to obtain network map information.
+  The root address of the Corda compatibility zone network management services, it is used by the Corda node to register with the network and obtain a Corda node certificate, (See :doc:`permissioning` for more information.) and also is used by the node to obtain network map information.
-  Cannot be set at the same time as the ``networkServices`` option.
+  Cannot be set at the same time as the :ref:`networkServices <corda_configuration_file_networkServices>` option.

-  **Important:  old config value, please use networkServices**
+  **Important:  old configuration value, please use networkServices**

   *Default:* not defined

 .. _corda_configuration_file_signer_blacklist:

 cordappSignerKeyFingerprintBlacklist
-  List of public keys fingerprints (SHA-256 of public key hash) not allowed as Cordapp JARs signers.
+  List of the public keys fingerprints (SHA-256 of public key hash) not allowed as Cordapp JARs signers.
-  Node will not load Cordapps signed by those keys.
+  The node will not load Cordapps signed by those keys.
   The option takes effect only in production mode and defaults to Corda development keys (``["56CA54E803CB87C8472EBD3FBC6A2F1876E814CEEBF74860BD46997F40729367", "83088052AF16700457AE2C978A7D8AC38DD6A7C713539D00B897CD03A5E5D31D"]``), in development mode any key is allowed to sign Cordpapp JARs.

   *Default:* not defined

 crlCheckSoftFail
-  This is a boolean flag that when enabled (i.e. `true` value is set) the certificate revocation list (CRL) checking will use the soft fail mode.
+  This is a boolean flag that when enabled (i.e. ``true`` value is set) causes the certificate revocation list (CRL) checking will use the soft fail mode.
   The soft fail mode allows the revocation check to succeed if the revocation status cannot be determined because of a network error.
-  If this parameter is set to `false` the rigorous CRL checking takes place, meaning that each certificate in the certificate path being checked needs to have the CRL distribution point extension set and pointing to a URL serving a valid CRL.
+  If this parameter is set to ``false`` rigorous CRL checking takes place, involving each certificate in the certificate path being checked needs to have the CRL distribution point extension set and pointing to a URL serving a valid CRL.

   *Default:* true